In This Article

 Like cogeneration, the benefits of these technologies are recognized indirectly in terms of efficiency gains (i.e., the fuel consumption avoided to achieve the same result).
 Therefore, thermal energy of this type should not be included in the reported figures.

-Reviewers will check to see if the gross floor area and energy intensive space reported in this credit are consistent with Operational Characteristics (IC-2).
+Gross floor area and energy intensive space reported in this credit is typically consistent with the figures reported under Operational Characteristics (PRE 4/IC 2).
 A lower number may be reported under this credit if outdoor energy from parking garages/stadiums, etc is metered separately and excluded under this credit and not others.
 Valid discrepancies should be clarified in the Notes field (for instance, if a different performance year or data source was used).
-Note: The gross floor area and energy intensive space figures appear in the following credits: Greenhouse Gas Emissions (OP-1), Building Operations and Maintenance (OP-3), Building Energy Consumption (OP-5), and Water Use (OP-22).
+See related Help Center article on sharing information between credits.

 - Portfolio Manager Technical Reference: Source Energy – U.S. EPA